LSJohnsen/Otter-USV/README.md

 ---

-### Master Thesis Contributions
+## MASTER THESIS CONTRIBUTIONS

 Builds upon the course foundations and integrates the Otter API with the full simulation and control framework.
-The thesis introduces significant extensions in control, environment modeling, and learning-based methods.
+The thesis introduces significant extensions in control, environment modeling, system integration, and learning-based methods.

-Key contributions include:
+---

-#### Control and Reference Models
+### Control and Reference Models
-- Updated surge and yaw PI control for target tracking or PD for dynamic positioning
+- Updated surge and yaw PI control for target tracking, and PD control for dynamic positioning
-- Foundations for Nonlinear Model Predictive Control (NMPC)
+- **Nonlinear Model Predictive Control (NMPC)** implementation and framework
+- **Socket-based interface support for NMPC and DRL controllers**, enabling real-time and external system integration
 - **Third-order trajectory reference models** for smooth position, velocity, and acceleration profiles

+---

-#### Environmental Modeling
+### Environmental Modeling
 - **Wind disturbance model** for simulating external forces acting on the vessel
 - **Bretschneider wave spectrum model** for realistic irregular sea states and wave-induced disturbances

+---

-#### Deep Reinforcement Learning Enhancements
+### Deep Reinforcement Learning Enhancements
 - Custom **reward functions** for navigation and tracking
 - Tuned **DRL hyperparameters** for stable and efficient learning
 - **Training randomization strategies** to improve robustness and generalization
 - Extended DRL-compatible simulator with improved step interaction and state handling

+---

-#### System Integration
+### System Integration
 - Unified framework combining API, simulator, and control methods
 - Improved data structures and state management for analysis and debugging
 - Scenario handling and pattern generation for testing